allCode.jl

 We can also provide some insights into Johnny's most profitable videos.
 By applying the sort

-function to identify the indices of these videos, allowing us to extract the payment per view and total Visits associated with each one.
+function to identify their indices, allowing us to extract the payment per view and total visits associated with each video.

 top_earnings = sort(earnings, rev=true)[1:3]